arjuuuuunnnnn/Orchestry/README.md

 This project is licensed under the [GNU GPLv3](LICENSE).

-AutoServe — built for simplicity, designed for scale.
+Orchestry — built for simplicity, designed for scale.